Awayume/github-pr-tasklist-checker/README.md

 </details>

 ## How to use
-I recommend creating a Pull Request template.
-In it, write the tasks you want contributors to check.
+Create a Pull Request template and write the tasks you want contributors to check off in it.

 ### About permission
 This Action requires write permission to Pull Requests.